 Infant CPR Modifications

-In the hospital setting, multiple rescuers are generally available, and ventilation is usually performed with a bag-valve-mask (BVM) device.
+Multiple rescuers are generally available in the hospital setting, and ventilation is usually performed with a bag-valve-mask (BVM) device.
 BVM ventilation needs to be performed by a provider skilled in its use.
-If the patient is not intubated, CPR is done by one provider performing chest compressions, while the second provider provides breaths with BVM ventilation.
+If the patient is not intubated, CPR is done by one provider performing chest compressions while the second provider provides breaths with BVM ventilation.
 The ratio of compressions to breaths in this situation changes to 15 compressions to two breaths.
 Once a patient is intubated, it is unnecessary to perform cycles of compressions and ventilation--chest compressions are performed continuously, while rescue breaths are given independently via the BVM at a rate of 10 per minute (one breath every six seconds).
 Novice operators frequently tend to provide BVM ventilations at a higher rate than this.

 Enhancing Healthcare Team Outcomes

-All healthcare workers including nurses and pharmacists must know how to perform CPR.
-In fact many hospitals now make it mandatory that healthcare workers have a valid CPR certificate in order to work.
+All healthcare workers, including nurses and pharmacists, must know how to perform CPR.
+In fact, many hospitals now make it mandatory that healthcare workers have a valid CPR certificate to work.
 When done promptly and properly, CPR can save lives.